RIP, Detroit Red Wings playoff streak

 It began in the Norris Division, in the Campbell Conference.
 It began in a 21-team league, with the Whalers and Nordiques but a year before the Sharks.
 It began in a divisional playoff format.
 It began when Gary Bettman was still working in the NBA.

 It ends in the Atlantic Division, in the Eastern Conference.
-It ends in a 30-team league, with the Predators and Wild and soon the Golden Knights.
+It ends in a 30-team league, with the Hurricanes and Avalanche and soon the Golden Knights.
 It ends with the Red Wings having qualified for the playoffs under four different postseason formats, with and without a salary cap that former NBA executive Gary Bettman installed in 2005.

 Consider this about the streak, and reloading: From 1991-2016, the Red Wings made a pick inside the top 15 twice.
 There was Martin Lapointe at No. 10 in 1991, and then Larkin at No. 15 in 2014.
 That’s it.
 Everyone else was a diamond in the rough or, in the case of Zetterberg, the seventh round.